5-Minute Microwave Apples

 • Salted ButterSalted butter is better than unsalted because it adds more flavor.

 • Cinnamon – I prefer to just add ground cinnamon, but if you want it to taste more like apple pie, you can also add a little nutmeg or apple pie spice.
+You can also use pumpkin pie spice instead.

 How to Make Microwave Apples